ashishb/android-security-awesome/README.md

 1. [adbsploit](https://github.com/mesquidar/adbsploit) - tools for exploiting device via ADB
 1. [Brida](https://github.com/federicodotta/Brida) - Burp Suite extension that, working as a bridge between Burp and Frida, lets you use and manipulate the applications' own methods while tampering with the traffic exchanged between the applications and their back-end services/servers.
 1. [MPT](https://github.com/ByteSnipers/mobile-pentest-toolkit) - MPT (Mobile Pentest Toolkit) is a must-have solution for your Android penetration testing workflows.
 This tool allows you to automate security tasks.
-1. [Andriller](https://github.com/den4uk/andriller) - software utility with a collection of forensic tools for smartphones.
+1. [Andriller](https://github.com/den4uk/andriller) - a software utility with a collection of forensic tools for smartphones.
 It performs read-only, forensically sound, non-destructive acquisition from Android devices.
 1. [Mira](https://github.com/vwww-droid/Mira) - Runtime protection analysis platform for third-party Android and iOS apps, enabling AI to use host-app-side shell, Java, Native, and Frida capabilities for environment risk detection and hardening validation.
 1. [FlutterTap](https://github.com/script-or-script/FlutterTap) - Zygisk module that bypasses BoringSSL certificate verification inside `libflutter.so` and redirects the traffic of selected Flutter apps to a proxy.
-Persistent across reboots, so it needs no Frida session, no cable and no listening port.
+Persistent across reboots, so it needs no Frida session, no cable, and no listening port.
+1. [Mobix](https://github.com/blackfoxxx/Mobix) - Authorized Android pentest lab: Frida SSL-pinning/root-detection bypass chain, mitmproxy traffic capture with automatic IDOR flagging, a web dashboard, and a 36-tool MCP server so a Claude Code agent can run the whole scan-to-findings loop itself.
 1. ~~[AppUse](https://appsec-labs.com/AppUse/) – custom build for penetration testing~~
 1. ~~[Appie](https://manifestsecurity.com/appie/) - Appie is a software package that has been pre-configured to function as an Android Pentesting Environment.
 It is completely portable and can be carried on a USB stick or smartphone.
 This is a one-stop answer for all the tools needed in Android Application Security Assessment and an awesome alternative to existing virtual machines.~~
 1. ~~[Android Tamer](https://androidtamer.com/) - Virtual / Live Platform for Android Security Professionals~~
 1. ~~[Android Malware Analysis Toolkit](http://www.mobilemalware.com.br/amat/download.html) - (Linux distro) Earlier, it used to be an [online analyzer](http://dunkelheit.com.br/amat/analysis/index_en.php)~~
-1. ~~[Android Reverse Engineering](https://redmine.honeynet.org/projects/are/wiki) – ARE (android reverse engineering) is not under active development anymore~~
+1. ~~[Android Reverse Engineering](https://redmine.honeynet.org/projects/are/wiki) – ARE (Android reverse engineering) is not under active development anymore~~
 1. ~~[ViaLab Community Edition](https://www.nowsecure.com/blog/2014/09/09/introducing-vialab-community-edition/)~~
 1. ~~[Mercury](https://labs.mwrinfosecurity.com/tools/2012/03/16/mercury/)~~
 1. ~~[Cobradroid](https://thecobraden.com/projects/cobradroid/) – custom image for malware analysis~~
-1. [Mobix](https://github.com/blackfoxxx/Mobix) - Authorized Android pentest lab: Frida SSL-pinning/root-detection bypass chain, mitmproxy traffic capture with automatic IDOR flagging, a web dashboard, and a 36-tool MCP server so a Claude Code agent can run the whole scan-to-findings loop itself.

 ### Reverse Engineering